skyth3r/Skyth3r.github.io/content/archive/akashandmoney/text-message-scams/index.md

 images:
     - cover.png
 altText: "square image of a mocked up screenshot of text messages from a scammer requesting money"
+description: "My chat with Kia on the Pennies to Pounds Podcast about text message scams"
 tags: ['finance']
 type: "akashandmoney"
 layout: "single"